Ensemble Learning Based Classification Algorithm Recommendation: Ensemble Learning Based Algorithm Recommendation

 \begin{enumerate}[1)] \item Meta-data preparation

 Meta-data is collected from a set of historical classification problems. i) For meta-feature collection, all the \emph{q} different kinds of data characterization methods are utilized on the historical classification problems to get \emph{q} groups of meta-features. ii) For meta-target collection, the appropriate algorithms of each historical classification problem are identified by statistically comparing all the candidate algorithms in terms of a given performance metric (such as, classification accuracy).
-And these appropriate algorithms form the multi-label based meta-target.
+And these appropriate algorithms form the multi-label-based meta-target.

-\quad Different kinds of meta-features reflect the properties of a classification problem in different viewpoints.
+\quad Different types of meta-features reflect the properties of a classification problem in different viewpoints.
 Combinations of these meta-features will give us a more comprehensive understanding of the problem.
 Inspired by this idea, this paper attempts to construct the base recommendation models with respect to different combinations of these meta-features in a specific way.
-Firstly, \emph{q} different sets of meta-features can be combined to make out $t = 2^q - 1$ combinations (See the generation process in Section \ref{subsec:DataCollection}).
-Then, by merging these $t$ combinations and the multi-labeled meta-target together, $t$ different sets of multi-labeled meta-data can be generated.
+Firstly, \emph{q} different sets of meta-features can be combined to generate $t = 2^q - 1$ combinations (See the generation process in Section \ref{subsec:DataCollection}).
+Then, by merging these $t$ combinations and the multi-labeled meta-target together, $t$ different sets of multi-label meta-data can be generated.

 \item Base recommendation model construction